FREQUENTLY ASKED QUESTIONS

-- Children age 12 months and 24 months who are enrolled in publicly funded health care such as Medi-Cal, Child Health and Disability Prevention Program (CHDP), and the Supplemental Nutrition Program for Women, Infants and Children (WIC), or Healthy Families are at high risk and should be tested.
-Cost for the test is covered by government health programs and most health insurance plans.
+- Children age 12 months and 24 months who are enrolled in publicly funded health care such as Medi-Cal, Child Health and Disability Prevention Program (CHDP), and the Supplemental Nutrition Program for Women, Infants, and Children (WIC) are at high risk and should be tested.
+Cost for the test is covered by government health programs and health insurance plans.

-- Children enrolled in publicly-funded health care who are between 24 months and 6 years old that have not been tested at the appropriate times, should be tested.
+- Children enrolled in publicly funded health care who are between 24 months and 6 years old and have not been tested at the appropriate times should be tested.
 Young children under six years of age who spend time in homes, childcare centers, or buildings built before 1978 that have chipping or peeling paint should be tested.